1. The internet can be used for fantastic good.

 So which is it?

-If a perpetrator was even remotely tech-savvy, with a couple of Google Searches, they could completely anonymize their surfing making it very difficult for even law enforcement agencies to trace, let alone an ordinary citizen.
+If a perpetrator was even remotely tech-savvy, with a couple of Google Searches, they could completely anonymize their surfing making it very difficult for even law enforcement agencies to trace, let alone an ordinary citizens.

 Fatimah then goes on to describes various scenarios where it would be ‘easy‘ to determine the source of any post, this part was actually quite sad.